Provable Recovery of Locally Important Signed Features and Interactions from Random Forest: Simulations and application

 \subsection{Application to COMPAS dataset}

-We analyzed the publicly available COMPAS dataset of defendants from Broward County, Florida, for whom COMPAS violent recidivism scores were recorded (\cite{larson2016we}).
-To reduce sparsity in some categories, we restricted the sample to African-American and Caucasian defendants and followed the preprocessing procedure described by ProPublica and adopted in \cite{fisher2019all} and \cite{herbinger2024decomposing}, resulting in 3,373 observations.
+We analyzed the publicly available COMPAS dataset of defendants from Broward County, Florida, for whom COMPAS violent recidivism scores were recorded \cite{larson2016we}.
+To reduce sparsity in some categories, we restricted the sample to African-American and Caucasian defendants and followed the preprocessing procedure described by ProPublica and adopted in \cite{herbinger2024decomposing}, resulting in 3,373 observations.
 The outcome of interest was the binary indicator derived from the COMPAS violent recidivism score and distinguishes high (= 1) and low (= 0) recidivism risk.
 The considered features were age (\emph{age}), number of prior offenses (\emph{priors}), an indicator of whether the current charge is a felony (\emph{crime}, $1$ corresponds to felony and $2$ to misdemeanors), ethnicity (\emph{ethnicity}, $1$ corresponds to African-American and $2$ to Caucasian), and gender (\emph{gender} $1$ corresponds to female and $2$ to male).
-We employed the \texttt{ranger} implementation of RF in \textsf{R} \cite{wright2017ranger}, using the same hyperparameter settings as in the previous simulation study: $500$ trees and $\epsilon = \threshDWP = \threshPP = 0.01$.
+We employed the \texttt{ranger} implementation of RF in \textsf{R} \cite{wright2017ranger}, using the same hyperparameter settings as in the previous simulation study: $500$ trees and $ \threshDWP = \threshPP = 0.01$.
+Here, we used a different impurity decrease threshold, $\epsilon =0.001$, than in the simulation study ($\epsilon =0.01$), since the choice of $\epsilon$ depends on the scale of the response variable; results for $\epsilon =0.01$ are provided in the appendix.
 Additional model tuning was performed via 10-fold cross-validation using the \texttt{tuneRanger} package \cite{probst2019hyperparameters}, optimizing the ROC-AUC.
 The parameter $\mt$ was selected as $\mt = 3$ or $\mt = 2$, depending on the fold (note that the theoretically motivated optimal choice from \cite{behr_provable_2022} is $p/2 = 2.5$).
 The minimum node size (\texttt{min.node.size}) was also determined through cross-validation.
 The overall cross-validated ROC-AUC for predicting the COMPAS score with this RF model was approximately $0.82$.
 When evaluating LocalLSSFind, we used the respective hold-out fold to obtain the test points $\xtest$.